 Will my cork floor fade in the light?

 Unfortunately this one is not a myth – fading is a possibility, especially with the natural cork colors.
 Exposure to sunlight (and UV light) can cause fading, which is important to note if you plan to put a natural-colored cork floor in a particularly sunny room.
 If you opt for a darker pattern, or cork that’s stained in a darker color, there’s less risk of fading and discoloring.
 However, if you’re anything like our Mom, who likes to move furniture around her living room on a whim, your cork flooring will fare better in sunny rooms 🙂

 Don’t I have to worry about the binder chemicals and adhesives used to convert cork into floor planks and tiles?

-When you purchase cork flooring from us, or other reputable distributers, you can rest assured that our cork products have NO added urea-formaldehyde, ZERO VOC’s, and NO harmful adhesives or resins.
+When you purchase cork flooring from us, or other reputable distributers, you can rest assured that our cork products have NO added urea-formaldehyde (NAUF), ZERO VOC’s, and NO harmful adhesives or resins.
 Our pre-finished floors have environmentally friendly surface finishes, with no off-gassing concerns.